TheVirtuoid/fwjs-davenport/README.md

    2. The Ace player does not pick up a card.
 3. If no face card is played, the player playing the Ace must draw two cards.
 4. If there is a tie for the winner, normal rules apply.
 Ace player will only pick up one card.
+5. If two or more Aces are played, they are treated as normal Aces and the optional rule does not apply.